sindresorhus/crypto-random-string/readme.md

 Type: `string`

 Setting this option makes it select characters from the string.
 Can not be set at the same time as `type`.
-Maximum length 65536.
+Minimum length 1, maximum length 65536.

 ## Related